syonip/svelte-cordova-template/README.md

 This will run the cordova project with a web view pointing to your workstation's IP.

+You should see the message `Cordova deviceready fired!` if cordova loaded correctly.

+Try to change something in App.svelte, and you should see the content reload in your device.

 * You need to have an emulator/device connected to adb
 * Your device has to be connected to the same wifi network as your workstation.